stradichenko/PKB-theme/exampleSite/content/posts/markdown-boilerplate.md

 ## Math Expressions

-This theme supports mathematical expressions using KaTeX rendering. **Important**: Make sure to add `math = true` to your page's frontmatter to enable math rendering.
+This theme supports mathematical expressions using MathJax rendering. **Important**: Make sure to add `math = true` to your page's frontmatter to enable math rendering.

 ### Math Syntax Guidelines